wallymathieu/assertfail/_posts/2014-11-30-Short-talk-about-source-control.md

 - [CodePlex](https://www.codeplex.com/)
 - Versioning for development code on [Dropbox](http://stackoverflow.com/questions/1960799/using-git-and-dropbox-together-effectively)?

-But there are Or use one of several different open source self hosting alternatives.
+But there are several others.
+You could also self host with [Gitblit](http://gitblit.com/) or [GitLab](https://about.gitlab.com/) or others.